Idkwhat77/idkwhat77.github.io/_posts/2025-06-25-12-chainsruleTRUEFIGHT.md

 ## Chain Rule

-The chain rule is used for derivatives with large exponents, such as (3x-7)^12.
+The chain rule is used for derivatives with large exponents or a function inside a function, such as (3x-7)^12.
 The formula is defined as:

 $$
 \frac{d}{dx} [f(g(x))] = f'(g(x)) \cdot g'(x)